 The Science Centre of Città della Scienza

-The Città della Scienza (City of Science) museum is a place where kids (and adults!) will love.
+The Città della Scienza (City of Science) museum is a place that kids (and adults!) will love.
 It has a planetarium, a volcanoes exhibit, an agricultural exhibit, and more.

 Family Tour of the Museo Archeologico Nazionale